-As you’re searching for Prague hotels, you’ll notice that it’s not hard to find one in the city centre.
-Actually, most Prague hotels are located in Old Town and pretty close to each other.
+As you’re searching for Prague hotels, you’ll notice that it’s not hard to find one in the city center.
+Actually, most Prague hotels are located in Old Town and are pretty close to each other.
 If you’re traveling with friends/family, it won’t be inconvenient if you’re not in the same hotel.
 The city is very small when compared to some of the other big European cities, so it’s easy to go from A to B in Prague on foot.
 This is actually one of the most appealing features of Prague!

-Below are some Prague hotels I recommend for in the capital of the Czech Republic.
+Below are some Prague hotels I recommend in the capital of the Czech Republic.
 Though excellent for all types of travelers, couples will be particularly happy with them:

 Corinthia Hotel Prague